ormandi/Gossip-Learning-Framework/README.md

 * __running a predefined simulation__: In the *res* directory of the project you can find some training datasets (*db* subdirectory) and some configuration templates (*config* subdirectory).
-To run a simulation applying one of the predefined scenario on the Iris dataset you have to type (assuming a standard unix environment with installed java and gnuplot)
+To run a simulation applying one of the predefined scenario on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code snippet below (assuming a standard unix environment with installed java and gnuplot) in the root directory of the project.

-	mkdir results
-	ln -s res/db/iris_setosa_versicolor_train.dat training_db
-	ln -s res/db/iris_setosa_versicolor_eval.dat evaluation_db
-	ln -s res/config/no_failure_applying_more_learners_voting10.txt scenario
-	res/script/run.sh training_db evaluation_db 100 scenario result

-in the root directory of the project.
 (Note that the first four line create some shortcuts to other files so they are optional and have to be typed in the first time only.)
 The parameters of the `run.sh` are pretty intuitives.
 The first two refers to the